- Free-to-use marketplace with a choice of vetted lending partners.

-Get Prequalified for Land Purchase Loan Financing.
-When you choose several lending providers you like, you will need to get prequalified for your Land Purchase loan next.
+- Get Prequalified for Land Purchase Loan Financing.
+When you choose several lending providers you like, you will need to get prequalified for your construction loans for land next.
 Doing so will give you the repayment details and terms for your Land Purchase loan funding requirements.
 If you agree to shorter loan terms, you can also get a lower fixed APR.

-Compare the Lenders.
-After you have had a chance to get prequalified through different Land Purchase loan funders, you can review their loan terms and APRs, and see which one fits best with your lending or personal finance requirements.
+- Compare the Lenders.
+After you have had a chance to get prequalified through different Land financing options, you can review their loan terms and APRs, and see which one fits best with your lending or personal finance requirements.
 For a Land Purchase personal loan, go with a lender that offers the lowest APR and features the lowest fees over the term of the loan.

-Apply for the Loan and Start Making Payments.
-After you apply for your Land Purchase loan and start making payments, you might add some extra money to your payment each month to repay the loan faster.
+- Apply for the Loan and Start Making Payments.
+After you apply for your Land Purchase loans and start making payments, you might add some extra money to your payment each month to repay the loan faster.
 Doing so will make the loan repayment smoother and simpler.